lilydjwg/nvchecker/README.rst

 An environment variable ``NVCHECKER_GITHUB_TOKEN`` can be set to a GitHub OAuth token in order to request more frequently than anonymously.

+use_latest_release
+  Set this to ``true`` to check for the latest relase on GitHub.
+An annotated tag creates a "release" on GitHub.
+It's not the same with git tags, which includes both annotated tags and lightweight ones.

 Check BitBucket
 ---------------
 Check `BitBucket <https://bitbucket.org/>`_ for updates.
 The version returned is in date format ``%Y%m%d``, e.g. ``20130701``.